loolaz/redis-mutex-semaphore/README.md

 var factory = redisSharedObject(redisClient);

+    // or you can provide a redisClient _and_ a subscriber client

+var factory = redisSharedObject({ client: redisClient, subscriber: anotherRedisClient });

 factory.createSemaphoreClient('Key', 3 /* initial semaphore count */, function(err, semaphoreClient){}); // returns promise if callback is omitted
 factory.createMutexClient('Key', 10 /* ttl : second */, function(err, mutexClient){});  // returns promise if callback is omitted